johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-22-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 ### Bringing it together

-We're going to put this all together in a single class called `AzureAISearchService`.
+We're going to put this all together in a single class called `ChunkerService`.
 It will look like this:

 ```cs
 using Microsoft.KernelMemory;